Understanding Your Insurance Policy in the Aftermath of a House Fire

 To keep payouts low they may try to take advantage of questionable circumstances that arise involving a claim.
 They may also look to spin ambiguous policy language to their own benefit.

-These are just some of the tricks insurance adjusters can use to ensure their payout history and job performance are viewed favorably by the company.
+These are just some of the tricks insurance adjusters use to ensure the company views their payout history and job performance favorably.

 One more thing to keep in mind, adjusters know if they can justify paying a low as possible amount now, they can always go back, if they must, and pay more later.

-On the other hand though, once a claim is paid out they can’t go back and get the money returned.
+On the other hand, once they pay out a claim, they cannot reclaim the money.
 So they are going to be more careful with the initial payout.
 They want it to be as low as possible.

 Your best defense against a low payout is to study your policy and become an expert on it and on the insurance terms used in it.